Mailman (City Letter Carrier)

 Can a mail carrier close a mailbox in an office setting and return items to sender because the mailbox is full?

-Asked by P-Fever over 11 years ago
+Asked by P-Fever almost 12 years ago

 I'm not sure what you mean by close a mailbox, whether if the door/lid is ajar or you mean permanently close it and return mail to the sender.
 I do know if a mailbox is full and the mail isn't claimed after awhile (not sure of the time frame), the letter carrier does have the option to return "overflow" mail to the senders with the endorsement on it saying "box full".
 Another option is that the mail can be put into a "hold" area in the post office with a note on top saying "box full" and waiting to see if the mailbox is emptied and then would deliver the mail being held at the post office.
 I don't know if one procedure is correct and the other isn't.
 I haven't experienced it much (if at all) during my career.